funcieqDEV/VSharp/README.md

 - **Download source**
 after you download source you shoud check if<br> you have .net 7.0 and right code editor like Visual studio

+- **Create new project in Visual studio** once you create a new project you should add files from the **src** folder to your project

+- **Edit main.cs/program.cs**
+if you want use V# interpreter first you need to create a Lexer class with input(your V# code) as an argument, then create a Parser class

 ### documentation